Hydrologic Reference Stations

-A hydrologic reference station is located in an unregulated catchment with minimal land-use change upstream.
-It has a long high-quality streamflow record (greater than 30 years) with frequently verified rating tables.
+A hydrologic reference station is a streamflow gauging station in an unregulated catchment with minimal land-use change.
+It has a high-quality streamflow record of greater than 30 years with frequently verified rating tables.
 The gauge has been well maintained.

 - Can I download data?